 Somewhere in Oklahoma (God knows where!) we detoured again and headed south, then west driving through the Texas panhandle, and skimming the tops of New Mexico and Arizona.
 We made for Las Vegas, thankful for the desert and warmer climes.

 There was nothing but blackness on the highway for hours, then – BOOM!
-Vegas reached out of the darkness with throbbing neon fingers as we approached.
+Vegas reached out of the darkness like a neon hand as we approached.
 Was it beckoning us to come closer, welcoming us into its grip, or warning us, waving us away?
 We were too tired to entertain any activities The Strip may have offered, and we were way behind schedule.
 We crashed at a cheap motel in Henderson.
 They were the first real beds since leaving Southern Ontario four days earlier.

 At the first hint of light we were back on the road, blasting through Death Valley, finally on our way to San Francisco.
 It was Saturday December 6th.
 Concert day.
 We made the city limits around lunchtime.

 A couple of days earlier, at a gasbar in Texas – maybe New Mexico, who knows – we heard a rumour that the concert at Golden Gate Park had been cancelled.
 Parking issues with an expected 100,000 plus fans apparently the cause.
 Someone else said they’d heard on the radio that Sears Point Raceway was the new venue.
 Regardless, it didn’t matter to us – we didn’t know where these places were anyway.
 We needed answers and directions and soon.
 And food, sooner.